Weather of 2010: March 28–31

-On March 31, 48,000 Northern Irish, 24,000 Scottish and 150 Irish homes are without power as heavy snow falls in both Northern Ireland, parts of Staffordshire, and Scotland's Southern Uplands.
-About 300 people are freed by rescue services when 120 vehicles ventured out during a blizzard in County Londonderry's Glenshane Pass.
-Sadly, 17-year-old Natasha Paton, from Cleghorn in southern Lanarkshire dies as the coach she was in skids and crashes in the snow on the A73 road, outside Wiston, also in southern Lanarkshire.
-She was om a trip to visit Alton Towers, Staffordshire on a trip from Biggar in Lanarkshire, that was organized by Lanark Grammar School The UK Met Office has issued severe weather warnings for the next day in the following regions:Northern Ireland, Northern England, Wales and Scotland.
+On March 31, 48,000 Northern Irish, 24,000 Scottish and 150 Irish homes were without power as heavy snow fell in Northern Ireland, parts of Staffordshire, and Scotland's Southern Uplands.
+About 300 people were freed by rescue services when 120 vehicles ventured out during a blizzard in County Londonderry's Glenshane Pass.
+17-year-old Natasha Paton, from Cleghorn in southern Lanarkshire died as the coach she was in skidded and crashed in the snow on the A73 road, outside Wiston, also in southern Lanarkshire.
+The UK Met Office issued severe weather warnings for the next day in the following regions: Northern Ireland, Northern England, Wales and Scotland.

-The storm follows the coldest winter in decades to hit the UK and this is the second most severe storm to hit the UK this year, the most severe was the January 6 snowfall in Southern England and South Wales, despite lower snow depth of 40 cm the south is less prepared and has a higher population density than Northern Ireland and Scotland so caused more chaos and damage to the UK economy.
+The storm followed the coldest winter in decades to hit the UK, and was the second most severe storm to hit the UK this year.
+The most severe was the January 6 snowfall in Southern England and South Wales.
+Despite lower snow depth of 40 cm, the south was less prepared and has a higher population density than Northern Ireland and Scotland, so the storms caused more chaos and damage to the UK economy.
 First Great Western closed both Islip railway station and Bicester Town railway station for part of the day due to heavy snow fall on exposed stretches of track.
-Snow also causes travel disruption for buses and cars in South Glamorgan.
+Snow also caused travel disruption for buses and cars in South Glamorgan.

-Both the Rhone and the Danube begin to swell at their upper sections due to heavy rain and snow related melt water on the 31st.
+Both the Rhone and the Danube begsn to swell at their upper sections due to heavy rain and snow related melt water on the 31st.